codemancode/carrierwave-sharefile/README.md

-# Carrierwave::TrueVault
+# Carrierwave::Sharefile

-This gem adds support for [TrueVault](https://truevault.com) to the CarrierWave.
+This gem adds support for [sharefile](https://sharefile.com) to the CarrierWave.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'carrierwave-truevault'
+    gem 'carrierwave-sharefile'

 And then execute: